tearflake/sexpression/docs/sexpression.md

 ## 4. strings and comments

-Although a great part of S-expressions power lies in its simplicity, let's introduce a few extensions in a hope of making expressed code more readable, namely: strings and comments.
+Although a great part of S-expressions power lies in its simplicity, let's introduce a couple of extensions in a hope of making expressed code more readable, namely: strings and comments.

 #### strings